beprofit logo

 Formula

-Average Revenue (AR) is calculated by dividing the Total Revenue (TR) by the Quantity sold (Q):
+Average revenue is calculated by dividing the total revenue by the quantity sold:

 So, if a company's total revenue is $5 000 and the quantity sold is 1 000, then the average revenue per unit is $5 000 ÷ 1 000 = $5.